cavalryjim/agilephd_blog/content/posts/zero_knowledge_proof_example.md

 ```

 This function runs the zero-knowledge proof multiple times (default 10 iterations).
 Each iteration involves:
-- Saving the initial order of the balls.
 - Shuffling the balls.
+- Saving the order of the balls.
 - The verifier (simulated here) decides to switch the balls or not.
 - Verifying if the prover correctly identifies the switch.